openvinotoolkit/openvino/docs/dev/ci/github_actions/runners.md

 ## How to choose a Runner

-The configuration of a machine required for a job (building, testing, etc.) stems from the nature of the job: the more memory and/or CPU-intensive it is, the more robust configuration is required.
+The configuration of a runner required for a job (building, testing, etc.) stems from the nature of the job: the more memory and/or CPU-intensive it is, the more robust configuration is required.

 The `Build` job in the `linux.yml` workflow uses the `aks-linux-16-cores-32gb` group as specified in the `runs-on` key: